Signed in as:

 Available by pressing below:

-I'm friendly and approachable, and I offer personalised and individual editorial services to my clients.
+I'm a friendly and approachable book editor, and I offer personalised and individual editorial services to my clients.
 I understand that some authors are happy to leave me to work on their manuscripts, while others like a more collaborative approach.
 I can tailor-make a service that is best suited to you.

 I have been professionally trained to publishing standards, so I know exactly how to make the most of your writing.
 I am a Professional member of the Chartered Institute of Editing and Proofreading and I am bound by their Code of Practice.